lazychaser/laravel-nestedset/README.markdown

 You can make `$node` to be a neighbor of the `$neighbor` node using following methods:

-*Neighbor is existing node, target node can be fresh.
-If target node exists, it will be moved to the new position and parent will be changed if required.*
+*`$neighbor` must exists, target node can be fresh.
+If target node exists, it will be moved to the new position and parent will be changed if it's required.*

 ```php
 # Explicit save